aws/aws-iot-device-sdk-python-v2/README.md

-## OSX-Only TLS Behavior
+## Mac-Only TLS Behavior

-Please note that on OSX, once a private key is used with a certificate, that certificate-key pair is imported into the OSX Keychain.
+Please note that on Mac, once a private key is used with a certificate, that certificate-key pair is imported into the Mac Keychain.
 All subsequent uses of that certificate will use the stored private key and ignore anything passed in programmatically.

 ## Installation